cloudfoundry/routing-release/README.md

 ##### With Docker

-Running tests for this release requires Linux specific setup and it takes advantage of having the same configuration as Concourse CI, so it's recommended to run the tests (units & integration) in docker containers.
+Running tests for this release requires a `DB` flavor.
+The following scripts with default to `mysql` DB.
+Set `DB` environment variable for alternate DBs e.g. <mysql-8.0(or mysql),mysql-5.7,postgres>

-1. `./scripts/docker/container.bash <mysql-8.0(or mysql),mysql-5.7,postgres>`: This will create a docker container with appropriate mounts.
+- `./scripts/create-docker-container.bash`: This will create a docker container with appropriate mounts.
+- `./scripts/test-in-docker-locally.bash`: Create docker container and run all tests and setup in a single script.
+  - `./scripts/test-in-docker-locally.bash <package> <sub-package>`: For running tests under a specific package and/or sub-package: e.g. `./scripts/test-in-docker-locally.bash gorouter router`

+When inside docker container:
-1. `/repo/scripts/docker/build-binaries.bash`: This will build binaries required for running tests e.g. nats-server
+- `/repo/scripts/docker/build-binaries.bash`: This will build binaries required for running tests e.g. nats-server and rtr
 - `/repo/scripts/docker/test.bash`: This will run all tests in this release
 - `/repo/scripts/docker/test.bash gorouter`: This will only run `gorouter` tests
 - `/repo/scripts/docker/test.bash gorouter router`: This will only run `router` sub-package tests for `gorouter` package
 - `/repo/scripts/docker/tests-templates.bash`: This will run all of tests for bosh tempalates
 - `/repo/scripts/docker/lint.bash`: This will run all of linting defined for this repo.

-There are also these scripts to make local development/testing easier:
-- `./scripts/test-in-docker-locally`: Runs template tests, building binaries, and then the test.bash script.
-Default to `mysql` DB.
-Set `DB` environment variable for alternate DBs e.g. <mysql-8.0(or mysql),mysql-5.7,postgres>
-  - The `<test-script> <component> <subpackage>` syntax mentioned above is also supported here:
-    `./scripts/test-in-docker-locally gorouter router`

 #### <a name="running-acceptance-tests"></a> Running Acceptance tests